M0stafaRady/AUCOHL_TMR32/readme.md

 - Up Counting, Down Counting and Up/Down Counting
 - One-shot and Periodic
 - Two independent PWM channels with two compare registers
-- Configurable PWM dead time/band
+- Configurable PWM dead time/band to generate PWM signals such as those required by a half-H bridge driver
+- Fault handeling

 ## Registers